TuplexLanguage/tuplex/docs/index.md

   </li>
 </ul>

 Tuplex has a working, expressive and unambiguous grammar.
-However, once the core features which are syntactic first class citizens are completed, an overhaul is planned.
-As constructs have been implemented the syntax has grown somewhat in complexity and is not quite as "easy" as has been aimed for.
-Another objective is to make semicolons optional and support an indentation-based block structure like e.g. Python (while retaining the option to use braces if desired, e.g. Haskell provides a choice like this).
+However, once the core features that have syntactic constructs are completed, an overhaul is planned.
+As constructs have been implemented the syntax has grown a bit in complexity and is not quite as "easy" as aimed for.
+One of the objectives is to make semicolons optional and support an indentation-based block structure like e.g. Python (while retaining the option to use braces if desired, e.g. Haskell provides a choice like this).